phoeningo/cs2star/README.md

 # cs2star
 !!!
-You should have installed pyem from https://github.com/asarnow/pyem and make sure that the  'csparc2star.py ' script work correctly .
+You should have installed pyem from https://github.com/asarnow/pyem and make sure that the  'csparc2star.py ' script runs correctly .
 !!!

 cs2star.sh is used only for :